2007-2014 Chevrolet Tahoe/Suburban, and GMC Yukon/Yukon XL

 Replacing your factory speakers

-Your Tahoe or Yukon is equipped with speakers in the front and rear doors.
+Your Tahoe, Suburban, Yukon, or Yukon XL is equipped with speakers in the front and rear doors.
 If you have the Bose system, you'll also find speakers in the dash and the front and rear pillars.

 Removing the front door speaker (Crutchfield Research Photo)